-Carrots are a favorite vegetable to grab for a quick snack.
-They’re considered a root vegetable, growing in the ground and come in a variety of colors such as purple, orange, yellow, red, and white.
-Crunchy, slightly sweet, and juicy, carrots are great to use in savory and sweet dishes.
+Carrots are a crowd favorite vegetable to grab for a quick snack.
+They’re considered a root vegetable and come in a variety of colors.
+You can find carrots in purple, orange, yellow, red, and white varieties.
+They’re crunchy, slightly sweet and juicy.
+Carrots are great to use in both savory and sweet dishes!

 Nutrient Breakdown of Carrots:

-Cooking and heating carrots actually increase the carotenoids found in this root vegetable.
-Unlike most vegetables where I would recommend eating them raw as much as possible to get the maximum amount of nutrition — especially vitamin C, carrots, and tomatoes, and some cruciferous vegetables actually increase in nutrition when cooked.
+Cooking and heating carrots actually increases the carotenoids found in this root vegetable.
+Unlike most vegetables where I would recommend eating them raw as much as possible, the nutrition in carrots actually increases when cooked.

 Ever turn orange from eating too many carrots?
-This is actually common in my fellow veg-loving’ friends and not dangerous!
+This is actually common and not dangerous!
 It’s called carotenodermia, which happens when you eat very large amounts of carotene-rich foods that result in a yellowish discoloration of the skin or the “golden glow.”
-Carotenodermia isn’t associated with any health problems and clears after your slow down on eating carotene-rich foods.
+Carotenodermia isn’t associated with any health problems and clears after you slow down on eating carotene-rich foods.